PNNL-Comp-Mass-Spec/Thermo-Peak-Data-Exporter/README.md

 Use /minScan and /maxScan to limit the scan range of the exported data

 Use /minMz and /maxMz to limit the m/z range of the exported data

+Use /minSN to specify a minimum signal to noise ratio (minimum S/N)

 ## Example Output File